gogs/docs/en-US/intro/roadmap.md

 - Will use database LRU cache powered by xorm.
 - Will have cache system for data in memory.
+- May have notification system and dashboard for users.
-- May be able to use custom services for caching avatar.
+- May be able to change some of configuration options in web interface.

 ## v0.8